I'VE NEVER DONE ANY CIRCUS BEFORE. WHERE DO I START?

 CAN I PARTICIPATE IF I HAVE A DISABILITY OR MEDICAL CONDITION?

 In the past, we have catered for students with additional needs.
-Email us in advance so we can discuss your options as well as discussing with your doctor.
+E-mail us in advance so we can discuss your options.
+If relevant, you can then bring the information to discuss with your doctor prior to making a decision.

-WHAT IS THE DIFFERENCE BETWEEN DROP IN CLASSES AND COURSES?
+WHAT IS THE DIFFERENCE BETWEEN DROP IN SESSIONS, ONE-OFF CLASSES AND STRUCTURED COURSES?

 Drop in sessions are available for those who want to try aerial without the commitment of making an appointment.
 Just turn up at the beginning of the session and see what is available to try.

-HOW DO I KNOW WHAT IS OFFERED AT THE DROP IN CLASSES?
+HOW DO I KNOW WHAT IS OFFERED AT THE DROP IN SESSIONS?

 DO I NEED TO BRING MY OWN EQUIPMENT?

-For ground based skills, you can bring your own equipment to use.
-We also have a variety of ground based kit available to use during open sessions such as balls, clubs, hula hoops etc.
+For ground based skills, you can bring your own equipment.
+We also have a variety of ground based kit available during open sessions such as balls, clubs, hula hoops etc.

 CAN I COME TO OPEN TRAINING?